 This slightly sweet bread is made with rye flour and raisins—two healthy and delicious foods.
 Rich in fiber, rye is purported to help with weight loss since its high water-binding capacity quickly gives a feeling of fullness, which can help prevent over-eating.
-Medical studies have also found rye to be helpful in preventing gallstones in women, and may help ward off colon cancer, diabetes, and cardiovascular disease.
 Besides being a great snack food, sweet raisins may actually help keep your teeth and gums healthy by effectively killing the bacteria that cause cavities.
 Now there's a reason to skip the sugary snacks and go for raisins instead!

 Makes 4 loaves